danielabar/meblog/src/markdown/rails-blocked-host-docker-fix.md

 ## Conclusion

-This post has covered what is the Rails Blocked Host problem and several different ways to solve it for development and production.
+This post has covered what the Rails Blocked Host error is and several different ways to solve it for development and production.
+See the Rails docs on [configuring middleware](https://guides.rubyonrails.org/configuring.html#configuring-middleware) to learn more about `ActionDispatch::HostAuthorization` middleware.

 ## Related Content